konsumer/jstinder/README.md

 ```

-If you are not using browserify/webpack/etc, you can add a script-tag pointing to the file `dist/tinderjs.min.js` and leave off the require.
+You can see more demos in the `demos/` dir.

 ## api

 All of these return a Promise.

+### tinder.auth(fbtoken, fbid)
+authenticate tinder client with facebook auth token & id

 ### tinder.login()
-login with facebook, opens a new window
+login with facebook, opens a new window (requires browser window like nodewebkit or atom that can watch for changes on child window)

 ### tinder.recommendations()
 get recommendations from tinder